In math, we are working on solving multiplication and

 Classroom Update: 12/13/14

-In writing, we are continuing to plan our informational writing.
-Students are gathering more information related to their topics through guided research.
+writing.
+Students are gathering more information related to their topics through

 Friday, December 5, 2014